 This blog post highlights the main findings of the article.
 For more detailed information, we recommend to read the article published on TPED website.

-The issue of lack of data
+The issue: the lack of financial data in certain geographies

 The application of the arm’s length standard is based on the use of comparable transactions or comparable companies.
 However, the quality and quantity of publicly available data on comparable transactions and/or comparable companies is highly diverse.
 For specific geographic regions (for instance in Africa) the data is very scarce.
 This lack of comparable companies in some regions is a well-known issue notably discussed by the Platform of Cooperation on Tax.